EckoTan0804/academic-kickstart/content/programming/algorithm/sort/quick_sort.md

 $$
 In the worst case, there are $O(n)$ levels, so the algorithm will take $O(n) \cdot  O(n) = O(n^2)$ time.

 Actually, the best case is also the average case.
-If we always choose a **random** element in the array as the pivot, quicksort will complete in $ O(n \log n)$ time on average.
+If we always choose a **random** element in the array as the pivot, quicksort will complete in $O(n \log n)$ time on average.

 ## Reference